ArmaLite AR-18: Influence

 When the AR-18 was designed, a plethora of different methods of gas and recoil operation existed in self-loading intermediate caliber rifles.
 Since then, self-loading intermediate caliber rifles have converged toward three methods of gas operation.
-These are: AR-15 style direct Impingement, the AK-style long stroke gas piston and the short-stroke gas system found in the AR-18 rifle.
+These are: AR-15 style direct impingement, the AK-style long stroke gas piston and the short-stroke gas system found in the AR-18 rifle.
 While the AK and AR-15 are the first and second most produced intermediate caliber rifles of all time, the AR-18 gas system is the ancestor for the majority of short stroke gas systems found in selective fire military rifles.

 The AR-18 mechanism is the basis for many rifles in major military service.
-Rifles which use a copy or derivative of the AR-18 gas system include: German HK G36, HK416, FN F2000, FN-SCAR, Steyr AUG, CZ 805 BREN, Chinese QBZ-95, Daewoo K1, HOWA Type 89, SAR-88, T-91 and British SA80 family of weapon systems.
+Rifles which use a copy or derivative of the AR-18 gas system include: HK G36, HK416, FN F2000, FN-SCAR, Steyr AUG, CZ 805 BREN, Chinese QBZ-95, HOWA Type 89, SAR-88, T65, T86, T91, T112 and British SA80 family of weapon systems.

 In some cases, designs borrow more than just the AR-18's gas system.
 Successive rifle designs borrow other components such as the bolt carrier group or upper receiver.
 The HOWA Type 89 is an AR-18, modernized to fit the needs of the Japan Self-Defense Forces.
 The Singapore SAR-88 and Taiwanese T-91 utilize a complete AR-18 upper receiver.
 Early British SA80 prototypes featured ArmaLite produced AR-18 upper receivers mated to a prototype stamped metal bullpup lower receiver.
 The finalized SA80 weapon systems use the AR-18 gas system and bolt carrier group.
 The Remington Adaptive Combat Rifle derives its bolt carrier group from the AR-18.